KipCrossing/Flux-Discord-Bot/README.md

 ## TODO

-- Put vote on timer
 - Auto transfer/trade non voters
 - calculate SBR
 - distribute PC
 - calculate outcome
 - Add inflation PC to all voters

+# Upcoming Features

+- Devs to be able to create unique opperations (eg a vote on create channel)
+- Votes on federal bills